 Know Before You Go:

 - Carry Out Human Waste: On overnight trips, all boaters are required to carry and use a leak-proof, portable, reusable toilet system to remove solid human waste from the river canyon.
 The toilet must be large enough to service the entire party for the complete length of the trip.
 Toilets using plastic bags are not acceptable, with the exception of the Wag Bag or similar human waste pouch designed for this purpose, which are permitted.
 Used Wag Bags must be transported in a leak-proof container.
-River toilet dump stations and special Wag Bag disposal containers are available at Clarno and Cottonwood take-outs.
+River toilet dump stations are not available at the takeouts.
+Dumpsters are provided at Clarno and Cottonwood during high season.
 A list of RV dump stations is posted on BLM bulletin boards.
 Disposing of Wag Bags in a river toilet dump station or vault toilet is prohibited.